foliovision/fv-wordpress-flowplayer/readme.txt

 * Bugfix - comas in post content not appearing on site for some users
 * CSS - avoiding FOUC when loading playlist tabs
 * Lightbox - fix for WebP images and responsive image picking
+* Lightbox - keyboard arrow keys no longer switch to next video/image if the video is playing

 = 6.3.7 - 2017/10/17 =